 Next thing you know, you’re onboarding new clients, expanding services, hiring new technicians, and growing revenue.

-Since joining an all-in-one PSA and RMM, Kimberly Chase of Edge ITM says the “automation and scripting makes it easier for us to make money,” especially compared to their previous separate tools.
+Since using an all-in-one PSA and RMM, Kimberly Chase of Edge ITM says the “automation and scripting makes it easier for us to make money,” especially compared to their previous separate tools.

 Heed the limits of stand-alone solutions

 So why isn’t it enough to use a PSA and RMM that can integrate with each other?

 When PSA and RMM software companies started merging, integrations were created between the two systems.

 But these products were built by different teams, with different technologies, at different times so they’re not going to sync data or workflows completely with each other all the time.